himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 repo](https://github.com/himmAllRight/dotfiles), org-babel let me step up my game a bit.
-My current [dotfile system](http://localhost:1313/post/new-dotfiles/) has all of my emacs files in a sperate `emacs` folder.
+My current [dotfile system](http://localhost:1313/post/new-dotfiles/) has all of my emacs files in a separate `emacs` folder.
 On Github, each directory in a repo can contain a `README` file (or.... a symlink to a file...) that will be displayed below the list of files.